xorpd/idsearch/README.md

 will not find Mozilla in a line that contains the string 'HiMozilla'.
 It will find it inside the lines 'Hi,Mozilla' and 'Hi Mozilla'.

 Note that `sdb.lines_text_tokens` is lazy.
-It returns a generator of line
+It returns a iterator of line
 objects:
 ```python
 Python>sdb.lines_text_tokens('Mozilla')